Fede2782/oneCompleter-Legacy/README.md

 This module installs some big apps and libs.
 I suggest you to use Galaxy App Booster (Samsung official app of Good Guardians suite) after every big module update, so the tablet will not slow down.
 A "wipe cache" or "Repair apps" in Recovery may be useful in some cases.
 Moreover make sure all apps are up-to-date before/after installing this module (Play Store and Galaxy Store).

 ## Features Now:
-- ✅️ Object/Shadow/Reflection eraser
+-bject/Shadow/Reflection eraser
-- ✅️ Image Clipper (thanks to ShaDisNX255/NcX-S21FE/)
+-mage Clipper (thanks to ShaDisNX255/NcX-S21FE/)
-- ✅️ Smart Suggestions and Widget
+-mart Suggestions and Widget
-- ✅ HighEnd animations
+-HighEnd animations
-- ✅ Camera Privacy toggle
+-Camera Privacy toggle
-- ✅️ Google Discover feed
+-oogle Discover feed
-- ✅ DeX wireless
+-DeX wireless
-- ✅ OCR in Samsung Apps (Gallery, Camera, Capture and more)
+-OCR in Samsung Apps (Gallery, Camera, Capture and more) -amsung Tag Service
-- ✅️ Samsung Tag Service
-- ✅ AR Emoji Features
+-AR Emoji Features
-- ✅️ Camera fun mode
+-amera fun mode
-- ✅ Styles feature in Photo Editor
+-Styles feature in Photo Editor
-- ✅ Two-lines bootanimation (used in 2021 and older devices)
+-Two-lines bootanimation (used in 2021 and older devices) -laboration modes
-- ✅️ Elaboration modes
+-Preview clock styles of next One I

 ## To be added (I'm working on it):
 - ❌️ Photo remaster (full version)